somedatapacket/docs.humio.com/content/sending_logs_to_humio/integrations/kubernetes.md

       -----END CERTIFICATE-----
 ```
 Replace `<humio-host>` with the hostname of your Humio installation (i.e. `cloud.humio.com`).
 For on-prem installation don't forget to enable the [`ELASTIC_PORT` property](/operation/installation/configuration_options.md).
-Take your ingest token from your Humio Dataspace page…
+Take your ingest token from your Humio Repository page…

 ![Humio Data Space](/images/token.png)